CyVerse-learning-materials/ez_quickstart/index.rst

      a new Jupyter notebook.
 Connect to the notebook using the URL as in step 1 of the Connection instructions above.

+*Install (new) JupyterLab

+  1. Complete the installation of Jupyter notebooks as above.

+  2.

+  sudo chown $USER:iplant-everyone /home/anaconda3 -R

+  3. Determine the version of Jupyter notebook installed.
+  ``jupyter --version``

+  4.

 *EZ Install Singularity*
 ~~~~~~~~~~~~~~~~~~~~~~~~~